-There are 13 town bridges and 16 state bridges in Tamworth, and numerous culverts that don't make the State's official list of bridges.
+There are 13 town bridges and 16 state bridges in Tamworth, as well as numerous culverts that don't make the State's official list of bridges.

-The New Hampshire DOT performs biannual inspections, and rates the status of each bridge.
+The New Hampshire DOT performs biennial inspections, and rates the status of each bridge.
 The DOT defines red-listed bridges as those with "known structural deficiencies, poor structural conditions or weight restrictions."
 Red-listed bridges are still safe for travel, or they would be closed.

 Work on the Bunker Hill Road Bridge over Mill Brook repair was scheduled for 2017, with an estimated cost of \$225,000.
 A new engineering company raised the estimated cost to \$625,000.
-The work is scheduled for 2019.
+The work is being rebid in January, 2020.

-This CIP report includes three bridges scheduled for repair: The Bunker Hill Road Bridge over Mill Brook, and the Mountain Road Bridge over Cold Brook, and the Scott Road Bridge over Chocorua River.
-The Bryant Road Bridge over Mill Brook is Red Listed, but with a National Bridge Inventory Status category of "Not Deficient".
+This CIP report includes three bridges scheduled for repair: The Bunker Hill Road Bridge over Mill Brook, the Mountain Road Bridge over Cold Brook, and the Scott Road Bridge over Chocorua River.
+The Bryant Road Bridge over Mill Brook is red-listed, but with a National Bridge Inventory Status category of "Not Deficient."